Women Shepherds, Pastors and Teachers:

 Esther 1:20-22, KJV

-It becomes evident then that the story of Queen Esther is not just a lesson in bravery, love and self-sacrifice, but is likewise a lesson in humility, and it carries the strong message that all women are supposed to remain submissive to their husbands, in spite of whatever his lot may be in life.
+It becomes evident then that the story of Queen Esther is not just a lesson in bravery, love and self-sacrifice.
+It is likewise a lesson in humility, and it carries the strong message that all women are supposed to remain submissive to their husbands, in spite of whatever his lot may be in life.
 Please notice that we are told "both to great and small."
 In other words, a man's particular social status does not in any way diminish the requirement that his wife should remain submissive to him.
 Ladies, if you are with a husband, it is your duty to respect him, obey him, and submit to him.
 Some of you liberal-minded girls may find that hard to swallow.
 However, as we will see again in just a moment, this is in fact the Biblical mandate for Christian couples.

 "The wicked, through the pride of his countenance, will not seek after God: God is not in all his thoughts."